string-dot-byte/Text-Glitcher-Lua/README.md

 ### Glitcher:Pause()

-Pauses the current tween until it's been called again by `Glitcher:Play()` or until it has been cancelled.
+Pauses the current tween until it's been called again by `Glitcher:Resume()` or until it has been cancelled.

 ### Glitcher:Resume()